great-expectations/great_expectations/docs/terms/validation_result.md

 Inside of Actions, Validation Results are a parameter that is passed to the Action when it is run.
 The other place where you can access your Validation Results is in your Validation Result Store.

-In the Validation Result Store you will find your Validation Results stored as a list of dictionaries under the `results` key of the JSON file that corresponds to the Checkpoint run you are investigating.
+In the Validation Result Store you will find your individual Validation Results stored as a list of dictionaries under the `results` key of the JSON file that corresponds to the Checkpoint run you are investigating.

 ### How to create